Ridge-Regularized Largest Root Test For High-Dimensional General Linear Hypotheses: Simulation studies

-Lastly, the power of the proposed methods remains stable across varying $n_1$, whereas increasing $n_1$ leads to a noticeable decline in power for Proj-LRT and Ridge-LRT.
-This underscores the advantage of the proposed methods in settings involving the simultaneous testing of many linear hypotheses.
+Lastly, the power of the largest root tests remains essentially stable as $n_1$ varies, whereas increasing $n_1$ leads to a noticeable decline in power for Proj-LRT and Ridge-LRT.
+This behavior arises because the variance of LRT–type statistics inflates when $p$ is large, thereby degrading the signal-to-noise ratio.
+This highlights the advantage of the proposed methods in settings that involve the simultaneous testing of many linear hypotheses.